Yermo/nativescript-mapbox/README.md

 ```

 #### Updating markers
 Plugin version 4.2.0 added the option to update makers.
-Just call `update` on the marker reference you created above.
+Just call `update` on the `MapboxMarker` reference you created above.
 You can update the following properties (all but the icon really):

 ```typescript